RobG5150/ser321-spring2023-C-Rjgonz14/Assignment 3/TCP/README.md

 - appendOutput(String message) :  Add message to output text

 ### Project Description

+This program provides a game for the user to play in which a series of quotes is presented to the player and it is their goal to guess three quotes correctly and gain as many points as possible. when the game is finished, the player will be notified and shown the amount of points they earned. if the player gains enough points, their name is put on the leaderboard.
+The player is then offered either to start a new game or quit the program.

 ### Requirements for Assignment
 #### "x" next to task means completed "-" means incomplete